 But millennials aren’t staying at hotels.
 Rather, these travelers are opting for cozier choices – vacation rentals.
 Usually found through online travel agencies or personal accommodation websites, vacation rentals allow for more freedom to relax, explore, and even cook meals at home.

 If you’re not yet marketing to this generation of travelers, it’s time to begin.
 Use these tips to attract millennials to your vacation rental.

 Make booking easy

 It is no secret that millennials prefer convenience in their everyday lives.
 With the shift to digital, consumers are now shopping for vacation rentals on their mobile devices, laptops and tablets.

 Market Watch recently reported that 39 percent of all millennials interact more with their smartphones than they do with their partners, parents, friends or co-workers.
 Instead of calling a travel agent, millennials plan weekend getaways, compare vacation rental pricing, and read previous guests’ reviews all straight from their handheld devices.

 If your rental isn’t easy to research or optimized for booking via mobile, you’ll likely miss out on rental opportunities.

 Evaluate your property

 Millennials don’t have a lot of money to spend and they expect to get what they pay for.
 So before doing any marketing to millennials, make sure your home is up-to-date.
-According to Empire Siding and Windows, even something as simple as a lick of paint can be make or break for your home:
+According to Empire Siding and Windows, even something as simple as a lick of paint can make or break your home: